 The Tenderloin is a long narrow muscle that sits high in the loin area.
 It doesn’t tend to get a lot of exercise, which is why it is so tender and desirable.
 It tastes so rich and practically melts in your mouth.

-Is Beef Tenderloin And Filet Mignon The Same Thing?
+Is Beef Tenderloin Filet Mignon?

 Beef tenderloin is the name of the large cut of beef before it is sliced into steak.
 Once it is cut into steaks, those steaks are then labeled as filet mignon.
 I’ve seen steaks labeled as “beef tenderloin” steaks in the market, and they are the same as filet mignon steaks

-More Great Beef Recipe For You To Try
+More Great Beef Recipe For You To Try:

 - 1 5 lb beef tenderloin, trimmed